The Wise Don't Have Problems

-With time, I have learned that it’s more important listening than speaking.
+With time, I have learned that it’s more important to listen than speak.
 In fact, it can help you reach your goals or convince the other end better.
 This might seem counterintuitive.
-However, when we don’t listen to others, sometimes we are doing wrong assumptions about what they want, think or feel.
-Maybe their positions are not that far from ours, or their ideas not that different as we might think
+However, when we don’t listen to others, sometimes we are doing wrong assumptions about what they want, think, or feel.
+Maybe their positions are not that far from ours, or their ideas are not as different as we might think

 Hence, being able to truly listen to what they have to say can help you realize that something that looked like a problem, in reality, is not.

-Obviously, that’s not the solution to any problem, but it’s a convenient way of avoiding adding more to the stack.
+Obviously, that’s not the solution to any problem, but it’s a convenient way of not adding more problems to the pile.

 In fact, I am trying to do an interesting experiment lately.
 When I have the chance, I try to speak to people whose points of view are very different from my own.
 And then, I try to listen more and argue less.
 In a way, I try to dive through their way of seeing the world.

-While many times I can’t really find points of agreement, sometimes I would find that my initial assumptions were wrong, and this person is not that different from me as I initially thought.
-Well, sometimes its easier said than done, but worth trying it.
+While many times I can’t really find points of agreement, sometimes I would find that my initial assumptions were wrong, and this person is not as different from me as I initially thought.
+Well, sometimes it’s easier said than done, but worth trying it.